openfootball/europe/README.md

 ## Build Your Own `europe.db` Copy

-### Alternative I - Do-It-Yourself (DIY) - Downlad and Unpack Zip Archive or Git Clone
+### Alternative I - Do-It-Yourself (DIY) - Download and Unpack Zip Archive or Git Clone

 Download and unpack the zip archive with the datasets or if you have git installed use the `git clone` command to get a local copy.